tendermint/liquidity/x/liquidity/spec/08_params.md

 ## SwapFeeRate

-Swap fee rate for every executed swap
+Swap fee rate for every executed swap, when Swap request Reserved half of Swap fee as OfferCoinFee and remaining half of fee as `ExchangedCoinFee` is collected when batch is executed,

 ## LiquidityPoolCreationFee